 The major problem facing the Igbo Language is the Igbo parents.
 They punish their children for speaking Igbo as they believe that fluency in English alone is a mark of outstanding intelligence.

 Children grow into adults with this mindset, and then go on to inculcate it into their own children.
-Environment has nothing to do with the decline of the Igbo Language but our mindset and attitude toward do.
+The environment has nothing to do with the decline of the Igbo Language but our mindset and attitude toward do.
 Hence, this a factor restricted to the individual.

 What successes do you count in the course of your work?